RCmags/HeliFlightController/README.md

 __Note__: replace the tail motor and speed controller with a servo if you're using a variable pitch rotor.

 ## Dependencies
-These are the libraries needed to compile this sketch:
+These libraries are needed to compile the code:

 - [basicMPU6050](https://github.com/RCmags/basicMPU6050)
 - [imuFilter](https://github.com/RCmags/imuFilter)